 If you’re looking to open a thrift store, now is the perfect time — it’s a business model that’s rapidly gaining popularity.
 According to the National Association of Resale Professionals, there are over 25,000 resale, consignment, and nonprofit resale shops in the United States.
-But that doesn’t mean there’s no space for you in the industry — after all, online retailer ThredUp estimates that the global secondhand market will reach $350 billion by 2028, growing three times faster than the overall apparel market.
+But that doesn’t mean there’s no space for you in the industry — after all, online retailer ThredUp estimates that the global secondhand market will expand to $350 billion by 2028, growing three times faster than the overall apparel market.

 A thrift store is a retailer that sells used or secondhand items, usually at a lower price than new items.
 Some thrift stores focus on a single type of item, whereas others offer a variety.
 Here are a few examples of the items thrift stores usually sell: